org-zpr/zpr-core/adapter/runners/README.md

 sudo ./node -c mynode.toml /path/to/ph
 ```

 Usage is the same for the `adapter` wrapper.
+Pass `--help` for help.